galletcorentin/galletcorentin/boardgames/content/snapships_tactics.md

   - Additional core set (with Kickstarter rewards)
   - Base Saber
   - Base Scarab
-  - Falx (with cards)
+  - Falx (with cards) V1 and V2
-  - Wasp (with cards)
+  - Wasp (with cards) V1 and V2
   - 2x Lance (only one set of cards)
   - 2x Locust (only one set of cards)
   - Hammer
   - Trident
   - Sawfly
+  - Drones
-  - 2 stand sets
+  - 4 stand sets
   - Total of 8 playable ships
-  - Total of 15 ships
+  - Total of 19 ships

 # Duration : fast / one hour / 2-3 hours / half a day / whole day / campaign
 time: one hour